-Chances are we are set for another hot summer and while we can’t control the temperatures when we run or ride, we can make sure that what we are wearing and the gear we have, is the most suitable and sensible for your activity.
+Chances are we are set for another hot summer and we can’t control the temperatures when we run or cycle, but we can make sure what we are wearing and the gear we have is the most suitable and sensible for your activity ahead!
 You need to stay as cool as possible and keep any heat related problems at bay!

-It’s all about the fabric – Look for wicking fabrics rather than 100% cotton.
+It’s all about the fabric – look for wicking fabrics rather than 100% cotton.
 Cotton absorbs moisture and sweat; this is going to be weighing you down (and can also cause chafing, ouch!) and not what you want when you’re running in the heat.
-Wicking fabric pulls moisture and sweat away from the body keeping you cooler and more comfortable for longer.
-Your feet will also swell and sweat in the heat, so remember to invest in proper running socks to avoid blisters!
+Wicking fabric pulls moisture and sweat away from the body keeping you cooler and comfortable for longer.
+Remember this includes your socks, your feet will swell and sweat in the heat and you want to avoid blisters at all costs!

 For those riding, jerseys with a full zip allows for temperature regulation.
 Jerseys with silicone grippers and the hem and sleeves help to keep the jersey or shorts in place.
 Cycling shorts are probably the most important piece of summer clothing.
-You need a pair that’s comfortable in order to prevent saddle sores, making your ride a lot more comfortable.
+You need a pair that’s comfortable to prevent saddle sores, making your ride a lot more comfortable.

-Light not dark – Yes the colour of your clothing really matters too!
-Avoid black or dark clothing, as these will absorb the heat and make you feel much hotter.
+Light not dark! – Yes the colour of your clothing really matters too!
+Avoid black or dark clothing, these will absorb the heat and make you feel much hotter.
 Whites and pastels are key to reflect the sun and keep you cool.

 Choose a running specific pair of sunglasses to keep your eyes safe and to avoid any squinting when you’re running or cycling.
 Ensure they give you good coverage.
-Keep them lightweight and make sure they work for you when you run; you don’t want any movement from your glasses when you’re pounding the pavements or flying downhill.
+Keep them lightweight and make sure they work for you when you run, you don’t want any movement from you glasses when you’re pounding the pavements or flying downhill.

-Training in the warmer conditions this summer will make your autumn Ride, 10k or Marathon in Brighton feel so much cooler – good luck!
+Training in the warmer conditions this summer will make your autumn BM Ride, BM10k or Marathon in Brighton feel so much cooler – good luck!